-- The terraced houses, almshouses and St Mary's Crescent all reflect the development of Thetford to the south along Bury Road in the later nineteenth and early twentieth century when industrial Thetford was at the peak of its success - The St Mary's Crescent houses are a rare and well-designed example of council housing before the First World War, designed by the local architect S J Wearing - Fulmerston Almshouses are an attractive set of later nineteenth century almshouses which contribute to the character and appearance the street
+- The terraced houses, almshouses and St Mary's Crescent all reflect the development of Thetford to the south along Bury Road in the later nineteenth and early twentieth century when industrial Thetford was at the peak of its success - The St Mary's Crescent houses are a rare and well-designed example of council housing before the First World War, designed by the local architect S J Wearing - Carley's Almshouses are an attractive set of later nineteenth century almshouses which contribute to the character and appearance the street

 On Bury Road the current boundary stops after the rows of nineteenth century terrace houses on each side, before the larger building plots on the west side of the road and the late nineteenth and early twentieth century terrace houses on the east side of the road.
-It is proposed to include the nineteenth and early twentieth century terrace houses on the east side, including the Fulmerston Almshouses, up to house No.111, and the former gasworks building.
-On the west side it is proposed to include the St Mary's Estate buildings, including the plaque on the junction of Bury Road and Ickneild Way which commemorates the building of the later St Mary's Estate on Ickneild way in 1938-9 after which St Mary's Crescent is now named.
+It is proposed to include the nineteenth and early twentieth century terrace houses on the east side, including Carley's Almshouses, up to house No.111, and the former gasworks building.
+On the west side it is proposed to include the St Mary's Estate buildings, including the plaque on the junction of Bury Road and Icknield Way which commemorates the building of the later St Mary's Estate on Ickneild way in 1938-9 after which St Mary's Crescent is now named.

-The Fulmerston Almshouses are set within the row of houses on the east side of Bury Road.
+Carley's Almshouses are set within the row of houses on the east side of Bury Road.
 They were charity almshouses and a form of 'out-door' relief for the aged poor.
-The plaque on the central house records that they were the gift of Matilda Carles in 1895.
-They were maintained by the Trustees of the founder's charity.
-The houses were refurbished by John Howlett, a former Burrell apprentice who later became a wealthy businessman, in the late 1960s.
+The plaque on the central house records that they were the gift of Matilda Carley in 1895.
 These have an attractive appearance, built in red brick with terracotta tile details above the windows and red stone window surrounds.
 The ridge tiles are distinctive in their stepped formation.
 The buildings contribute to the character and appearance of the area.
 This area reflects the social endeavours of the late nineteenth and early twentieth century with the almshouses for the poor and elderly opposite St Mary's Crescent, an early example of council houses for Thetford's working classes.

 The Corporation Dwellings, now known as St Mary's Crescent or the 'White City' as it was colloquially known in Thetford, were constructed around 1914.
 They are Thetford's first municipal housing and believed to be Norfolk's oldest surviving council houses.
 They were built to help relieve the severe shortage of good quality housing for Thetford's working classes.
 The 50 houses were constructed by architect S J Wearing who devised an attractive yet economic scheme which comprised of a good sized garden and three bedrooms.
-02 Their design is considered to be notable compared to the generic and unimaginative council housing schemes which followed in later decades.
+01 Their design is considered to be notable compared to the generic and unimaginative council housing schemes which followed in later decades.
 Each house mirrors its neighbour and has an L-shaped plan with each house having a projecting gable end facing the street, full height projecting central bays, single storey projecting porches and vents arranged in a diamond pattern on the gables.
 These features all create texture and rythmn whilst the cream painted pebbledash walls, casement windows and pantile roofs create a uniform appearance.
-The houses were refurbished and modernised in 1995.03 These distinctive houses contribute to the street of Bury Road and demonstrate a key period in Thetford's social history.
+The houses were refurbished and modernised in 1995.02 These distinctive houses contribute to the street of Bury Road and demonstrate a key period in Thetford's social history.